urvashigoyal803/Freshers-Namecards/README.md

-# Cops Contributors NameCards
+# COPS Freshers NameCards

 This repository contains your second challenge of this week.
 To fully accomplish this challenge you should have get successfully merged your pull request about including your namecard in it.

-The Web Page is live at - [COPS-NameCards-CSOC22](http://csoc-week0-namecards.vercel.app/)
+The Web Page is live at - [Freshers-NameCards](http://csoc-week0-namecards.vercel.app/)

 ## Steps to Contribute